-To analyze the trends of 2021, we need to take a look back at the year 2020 and where we are starting from.
-Black swan events, such as the Coronavirus pandemic affected every country on the globe.
+To analyze the trends of 2021, we need to look back at 2020 and where we are starting from.
+Black swan events, such as the Coronavirus pandemic, affected every country.
 However, that doesn’t mean we’re all starting the new financial year in the same boat.

 In the following graph, you can see the GDP growth and unemployment rates of the top 10 GDP countries in the world.

-The United States had a GDP growth of just 3.1%, smaller than Canada and all their European counterparts, and an unemployment rate of 8.1%, which is more than double the rate recorded in February.
+The United States had a GDP growth of just 3.1%, smaller than Canada and all their European counterparts, and an unemployment rate of 8.1%, more than double the rate recorded in February.

-China stands out for having the best GDP growth/unemployment ratio, while Japan has the lowest unemployment rate, just above 2%.
+China has the best GDP growth/unemployment ratio, while Japan has the lowest unemployment rate, just above 2%.

-Since GDP growth and unemployment rates are strongly inversely correlated, we expect that a reversal of the 2021 unemployment trends will be drastic as soon as global lockdowns and travel restrictions come to end.
+Since GDP growth and unemployment rates are strongly inversely correlated, we expect a reversal of the 2021 unemployment trends to be drastic as soon as global lockdowns and travel restrictions end.

 The financial implications of COVID-19

 The year 2020 will forever be defined by the worldwide Coronavirus (COVID-19) outbreak.